php42/TPDP-Dev-Tools/docs/README.txt

 Beyond that, use a hex editor and figure it out.
 Anything that isn't documented here or in the source code is unknown.

-note that ID 0 is typically used for None/Nothing where applicable for binary formats, the ID of an element is indicated by its position in the file. therefore most will have a NULL element at the beginning.
+note that ID 0 is typically used for None/Nothing where applicable for binary formats, the ID of an element is indicated by its position in the file (this also applies to some text formats). therefore most will have a NULL element at the beginning.

 Note that the game uses Shift-JIS encoded text EVERYWHERE.
 All text is shift-jis encoded, whether it's in a text file, binary file, or the executable itself.
+The json files, however, are UTF-8 encoded with unix line endings.
+Please use a proper text editor (i.e. *NOT* MS Notepad).

 important files:
 Efile.bin (used for encryption of puppets and the save file)